golang/tools/internal/mcp/design/design.md

 SDKs, but is consistent with Go packages like `net/http`, `net/rpc`, or `google.golang.org/grpc`.
 We believe that having a single package aids discoverability in package documentation and in the IDE.
-Furthermore, it avoids somwhat arbitrary decisions about package structure that may be rendered inaccurate by future evolution of the spec.
+Furthermore, it avoids arbitrary decisions about package structure that may be rendered inaccurate by future evolution of the spec.

 Functionality that is not directly related to MCP (like jsonschema or jsonrpc2) belongs in a separate package.

-Therefore, this is the package layout, assuming github.com/modelcontextprotocol/go-sdk as the module path.
+Therefore, this is the core package layout, assuming github.com/modelcontextprotocol/go-sdk as the module path.

 - `github.com/modelcontextprotocol/go-sdk/mcp`: the bulk of the user facing API